BelsethUwU/AtlasLoot_Duskhaven/README.md

 # AtlasLoot_Duskhaven
 An AtlasLoot version for Duskhaven

-# PLEASE REPORT ANY ISSUE DIRRECTLY TO MY DISCORD : Illustre, The Stimming Machine#3803
+## PLEASE REPORT ANY ISSUE DIRRECTLY TO MY DISCORD : Illustre, The Stimming Machine#3803
 This also includes any suggestion or request.
+Also, Known issue :
+"AtlasLoot Error!
+Loot Module returned as nil!"
+-> Click in any other menu and reclick on the one you wanted to click on.

 ## How to install
 1. Download this version